 "Well, he wasn't exactly normal, if that's what you mean," he finally said.
 "Like I was telling Merlin earlier, I think the process he undertook to gain his powers might have unbalanced him some."
 "I never heard that story."
 Luke shrugged.
 "The details aren't all that important just the results."
-"You're saying he wasn't a bad father before that?"
-"Hell, I don't know.
-I never had another father to a compare him to.
-Why do you ask?"
+"You're saying he wasn't a bad father before "Hell, I don't know.
+I never had another father to compare him to.
+Whv do vou ask?"
 "Curiosity.
 It's a part of his life I knew nothing about."
-"Well, what kind of brother was he?"
-"Wild," Julian said.
+"Well, what kind brother was he?" of "Wild," Julian said.
 "We didn't get along all that well.
-So we pretty much stayed out of each other's ways.
-He was smart, though.
-Talented, too.
-Had a flair for the arts.
-I was just trying to figure how much you might take after him. " Luke turned his hands palms upward.
-"Beats me," he said.
+So we pretty much staved out of each other's ways.
+He was smart, though, Talented, too.
+Had a flare for the arts.
+I was just trying to figure how you might take after him. hands turned his palms upward. he "Beats me," said.
+"Well, no matter," Julian replied, setting down his cup and turning toward the front of the tent again.
+"I believe your food is about to arrive."
+He moved off in that direction.
+I could hear the tiny crystals of ice rattling against the canvas overhead, and a few growls from outside: concerto for wind and hellhound.
+No banshees, though.
+Not yet. much Luke